Do I Need a Mobile, AL Nursing Home Abuse and Neglect Attorney?

 Other signs aren't so obvious.
 A loved one may become unresponsive or listless.
 You may notice strange behavior, especially directed at one staff member.
 Their personal items may disappear.
 Money may go missing or there may be unusual financial transactions in their accounts.
 A loved one may seem physically or emotionally withdrawn.

 Common warning signs of nursing home negligence often include dehydration, sudden weight loss and pressure sores/bedsores.
 You may notice a loved one seems increasingly drowsy, has an unkempt appearance or has a changed mental state.
 Frequent falls in nursing homes are another common warning sign that something may be wrong.
 Medical conditions may get unexpectedly worse.

 Also look for any unusual activity by the staff.
 For example, you arrive at the facility during regular visiting hours, but the staff refuses or delays access to your loved one.
 Or a staff member won't allow you to be alone with your loved one.

 Attorneys Kasie Braswell and Brian Murphy have handled nursing home abuse and neglect cases across the United States for over a decade.
 They have represented both nursing home companies and nursing home residents.
 They know how to spot abuse and neglect and how to prove it in court.

 We have access to experts who review medical charts to help determine if your loved one was given adequate care.
-We'll make sure staff members were properly trained and followed proper procedures.
-And if we find evidence of abuse or neglect, we will fight to protect your loved one's legal rights.
+We’ll make sure staff members were properly trained and followed proper procedures.
+If we find evidence of abuse or neglect, we will fight to protect your loved one’s legal rights.

 Our goal is to get proper care and treatment for your loved one, and hold the nursing home and offending employees responsible for the abuse and neglect they inflicted.
 You owe us nothing until we are successful.
 Let us put our experience to work for you.